dinasv/CSBFinder/README.md

 <a name='input_dataset'> Input file containing input genome sequences </a>
 ----------------------------
 A text file containing all input genomes modeled as strings, where each character is an orthology group ID that was assigned to a corresponding gene (for example, COG ID)
-- This is a Mandatory input file
+- This is a mandatory input file
 - The path to this file is provided in:
-    - User Inteface: Load this file using the "Load Input Genomes" button
+    - User Interface: Load this file using the "Load Input Genomes" button
     - Command Line: "-in" option

 This file should use the following format: